-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an international voluntary treaty conceived to ensure that the international trade in specimens of wild animals and plants does not threaten their survival in the wild.
-CITES lists species in appendices, based on certain criteria.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an international voluntary treaty conceived to ensure that the international trade in specimens of animals and plants does not threaten their survival in the wild.
+This convention lists species in appendices, based on certain criteria.
 The African Penguin is listed in Appendix II, which lists all species that are not necessarily threatened currently with extinction but that may become so unless trade is closely controlled.
 International trade in specimens of Appendix-II species may be authorized by the granting of an export permit or re-export certificate.
-No import permit is necessary for Appendix-II species under CITES (although a permit is needed in some countries that have taken stricter measures than CITES requires).
+No import permit is necessary for Appendix-II species under CITES (although a permit is needed in some countries that have taken stricter local measures than what CITES requires).
 Permits or certificates should only be granted if the relevant authorities are satisfied that certain conditions are met, above all that trade will not be detrimental to the survival of the species in the wild.
-South Africa's inclusion in CITES was ratified on the 15 July 1975, and it came into force on the 13 October 1975.
-The Department of Environmental Affairs is the South African national management authority for CITES.
+South Africa's inclusion in CITES was ratified on 15 July 1975, and it came into force on 13 October 1975.
+The Department of Environmental Affairs is the South African national implementing authority for CITES.
 The Department has in turn delegated this authority down to those provinces that have the resources to implement CITES.
-African Penguins cannot be transported to international destinations without a CITIES permit that is issued by the Department of Environmental Affairs or a delegated provincial authority.
+African Penguins cannot be transported to international destinations without a CITIES permit that is issued by the Department of Environmental Affairs or a provincial conservation authority.

 The Convention on the Conservation of Migratory Species of Wild Animals (also known as the Bonn Convention) is an intergovernmental voluntary treaty, concluded under the auspices of the United Nations Environment Programme, concerned with the conservation of wildlife and habitats on a global scale.
 The convention entered into force in 1979 with the aim to conserve terrestrial, marine and avian migratory species throughout their range.
 Convention listed species are assigned to different categories according to set criteria.
 The treaty allows for the establishment of agreements between countries to protect a specie or species that migrates between them.
-The African Penguin is listed in Appendix II.
+The African Penguin is listed in Appendix II in terms of the Convention on the Conservation of Migratory Species of Wild Animals.
 There is as yet no international agreement between governments for this species.
 Should such an agreement take place, it would include Angola, Namibia, South Africa, and Mozambique.